 2 Case Introduction

-Two individuals enrolled in the study.
+Two participants enrolled in the study.
 Both participants self-identified as being a sexual minority (i.e., “gay” and “queer”), and they were in committed romantic relationships at the time of intake as well as throughout the course of study (see Table 1 for additional demographic information).
 Participant 1 was a 27-year-old Caucasian female graduate student at a southeastern university in the United States.
 At the time of the pre-treatment screening session, her self-report height was 5’5”, weight was 300 pounds, and body mass index (BMI) was 49.1.
 Regarding her psychiatric history, she previously sought psychotherapy for grief and post-traumatic stress disorder, respectively.
 She did not receive any adjunct therapy at the time of the study.

 Participant 2 was a 40-year-old Mexican-American male undergraduate student attending at the same southeastern university.
 At the pre-treatment screening session his self-report height was 5’7”, weight was 190 pounds, and BMI was 29.8.
 He had previously received therapy for substance dependence and depression.
 At the time of the study he was actively participating in a twelve-step peer support group, and he and his romantic partner were participating in monthly couples counseling.
 He was not receiving adjunct therapy for EE or other psychological concerns.